ickc/ASTRO250-final-report/index.md

 author:	Kolen Cheung
 date:	\today
 abstract:	|
 	Below we describe a project involving the high-$l$ analysis of POLARBEAR's CMB data.
-This analysis is prohibitively expensive the current pipeline is used, estimated to be around $220,000$ NERSC hours and requires at least $244$ TB of disk space.
+This analysis is prohibitively expensive if the current pipeline is used, estimated to be around $220,000$ NERSC hours and requires at least $244$ TB of disk space.
 Plans for improvement is laid out and with the improvement made, the amount of NERSC hours needed are estimated to be as low as $14,000$ and conservatively to be $100,000$; and there will be no hard lower limit on the amount of diskspace required but suggested to use all $20$ TB of scratch space available on Cori.
 Depending on the availability and amount of burst buffer, burst buffer should be used for the intermediate I/O.
 keywords:	ASTRO250, Parallel Computing, POLARBEAR, CMB, final project
 lang:	en
 papersize:	letter
 fontsize:	10pt
 documentclass:	memoir
 classoption:	article, twocolumn
-geometry:	inner=1in, outer=1in, top=1in, bottom=1.25in
+geometry:	inner=0.5in, outer=0.5in, top=0.5in, bottom=0.75in
 fontfamily:	fourier
 usepackage:	siunitx,cancel,physics,placeins
 hypersetup:	bookmarksnumbered,pdfpagelabels,pagebackref,hypertexnames=false,linktocpage=true